There is no such thing as too much butterscotch! Try this twist on a classic with brown butter sea salt butterscotch bars!

 - 3/4 cup Butterscotch Chips +1/4 cup for Drizzle

 - 1 cup Unsalted Butter, browned and cooled

 - 1 cup Brown Sugar +2 Tbsp for Drizzle

 In a medium saucepan or skillet, heat over medium heat and brown butter.
 Allow to cool slightly – or place in fridge unti the butter sets, about 20 minutes.
 Prepare other ingredients while cooling.

 Preheat oven to 350 degrees.
 Spray a 13×9 inch baking dish with non stick spray, then line with parchment paper, and spray again with non stick spray to adhere to the bottom of the pan.

 In a bowl, whisk together the oats, flour, baking soda and salt.
 Set aside.

-In another bowl, whisk together egg, vanilla, and brown sugar.
+In another bowl, beat together the cooled butter and brown sugar, until a creamy paste forms.
+Whisk together egg, and vanilla.
 Pour in the flour/oat mixture and combine.
 Add in butterscotch chips, and chopped walnuts.